-The Master of Professional Psychology is designed for students who have successfully completed an accredited 4 year sequence in Psychology and who wish to undertake additional training to become a registered Psychologist.
-In one year of study, this course will provide you with the opportunity to demonstrate knowledge and skills in the core competencies required to practice Psychology in Australia, to enable you to undertake a sixth year internship (supervised placement) and gain registration as a general psychologist.
+The Master of Professional Psychology is designed for students who have successfully completed an accredited 4 year sequence in psychology and who wish to undertake additional training to become a registered psychologist.
+In one year of study, this course will provide you with the opportunity to demonstrate knowledge and skills in the core competencies required to practice psychology in Australia, to enable you to undertake a sixth year internship (supervised placement), and gain registration as a general psychologist with the Australian Health Practitioner Regulation Agency (AHPRA).

 The Master of Professional Psychology provides a pathway to registration (5+1) as a general psychologist in Australia.
 Graduates will have developed skills and knowledge in the core competencies of professional psychology practice as outlined by the Psychology Board of Australia.
 Students who successfully complete the course will be eligible for a 1 year internship (supervised practice) before eligibility to obtain general registration.